 The Rhythm Runners’ Prohibition Era jazz is such infectious fun it could almost make you wish the 21st Amendment had never been repealed. —Dick Stein, Jazz Host, KNKX FM Seattle, Tacoma

 PROHIBITION ERA JAZZ

-Cassidy Holden (bass, New Orleans) is a bassist and rhythm section player performing traditional jazz and Delta blues.
+Cassidy Holden is a bassist and rhythm section player performing traditional jazz and Delta blues.
 Cassidy can be heard across the U.S. and Europe as a sideman in the company of The Loose Marbles, Gordon Webster, Luke Winslow-King, Dan Levinson, and leading his own group, Cassidy and the New Orleans Kids.

 Julian MacDonough is one of the most in demand jazz drummers in the Pacific Northwest.
 He performs big band and small combo swing with Casey MacGill, traditional jazz with Greg Ruby and the Rhythm Runner and the Careless Lovers, modern jazz with Mike Allen and genre-bending “funk” with Megatron.
 In addition to being music faculty at Western Washington University, Julian produces Bellingham’s popular Whatcom jazz concert series.